 - 1. On Windows, open a command console.
-Click Start → IBM → WebSphere Message Brokers 6.0 → Command Console for the appropriate installation. - This opens a command window with the correct environment.
-You are not restricted to invoking runtime commands in this window; you can perform typical actions by issuing operating systems commands, invoking your own utilities, and so on. - See "Sample Windows masiprofile.cmd file" for an example Windows profile - 2.
+Click Start → IBM → WebSphere Message Brokers 6.0 → Command Console for the appropriate installation.
+This opens a command window with the correct environment.
+You are not restricted to invoking runtime commands in this window; you can perform typical actions by issuing operating systems commands, invoking your own - See "Sample Windows masiprofile.cmd file" for an example Windows profile - 2.
 On Linux and UNIX systems, run the environment profile.
-The profile is a file called mqsiprofile, and it is in this directory:
+The profile is a file called masiprofile, and it is in this directory: